OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ![](jenkins-add-octopus-server.png)

 The Octopus Deploy plug-in will handle creating the release and deploying the release but it doesn't handle packing and publishing those packages.
-For this we will be using Octo.exe.
+For this, we will be using Octo.exe.
 You can download the latest version at https://octopus.com/downloads.
 I'm going to be putting octo.exe into a folder for the build to access.
-In this case it will be C:\Utilities\Octo
+In this case, it will be C:\Utilities\Octo

 ![](octo-exe-location.png)